Gap Years: Pros, Cons, & How to Make them Effective

 What is a gap year?

-If you’re thinking about taking a gap year, it’s best to start thinking about it sooner rather than later.
-If you’re certain you want to take a gap year, you may consider not applying to college altogether your senior year, or deferring your admission to the college you intend to attend after your gap year is over.
+If you’re thinking about taking a gap year, it’s best to make a decision as soon as possible, as it may affect your college and financial aid plans.
+If you’re certain you want to take a gap year, you may consider not applying to college your senior year or deferring your admission to the college you plan to attend after your gap year is over.

 What are the pros of taking a gap year?